 Freshly roasted to order, our rich hazelnut coffee blend is one of our most popular flavoured coffee products.
 This rich, mild roast has a subtle, savoury hazelnut flavour and silky smooth aftertaste, which comes alive when you add milk to your brew.
 This blend is a perfect choice to accompany a sweet after-dinner dessert or for those who love a morning cup of coffee that isn’t too bitter.

-Expertly roasted in small batches, you can also choose to order whole bean coffee or ground coffee for a wide range of popular brewing methods such as cafetiere, bean-to-cup machine and filter devices.
+Expertly roasted in small batches, you can also choose to order whole bean coffee or ground coffee for a wide range of popular brewing methods such as cafetiere and filter devices.

 What does hazelnut coffee taste like?